PySpice-org/PySpice/doc/sphinx/source/installation.rst

 Usually Ngspice is available as a package in the major Linux distributions.
 But I recommend to check the compilation options before to use it extensively.
 For example the Fedora package enables too many experimental codes that have side effects.
-The recommended way to compile Ngspice is given in the manual and the :file:`INSTALLATION` file.
+The recommended way to compile Ngspice is given in the manual and the ``INSTALLATION`` file.
 Ngspice is an example of complex software where we should not enable everything without care.

+.. :file:`INSTALLATION`

 .. warning::